-For a settlement conference to be held, the Court must provide notice to the Indian child's tribe that includes: a description of the settlement process; the procedure used to schedule the settlement conference; and the date the next hearing will occur if settlement is not reached.
-ORICWA Oregon Laws 2020. ch.
-14 § 41(4) (ORS 419B.890(4)).
+Before a settlement conference may be held, the court must provide notice to the Indian child's tribe that includes: a description of the settlement process; the procedure used to schedule the settlement conference; and the date the next hearing will occur if settlement is not reached.
+Or Laws 2020, ch 14, §41(4)(1st Spec Sess).